freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 console.log(result); // 输出为：true
 ```

 **The `exec()` Method**: searches for a match of a pattern within a string.
-It returns an array containing details like the matched text, index of the match within the string, and the input string itself.
-Example:
+It returns an array containing details like the matched text, index of the match within the string, and the input string itself. 例如：

 ```javascript
 let pattern = /world/;